Global Stabilization for Causally Consistent Partial Replication: System Model

-The communication channel between servers is point-to-point, reliable and FIFO.
-Each server has a multi-version key-value storage, where a new version of a key is created when a client writes a new value to that key.
+The communication channel between servers is assumed to be {\em point-to-point, reliable and FIFO}.
+Each server has multi-version key-value storage locally, where a new version of a key is created when a client writes a new value to that key.
 Each version of a key also stores some metadata for the purpose of maintaining causal consistency.
-Each server has a physical clock (reflects physical time in the real world) that is loosely synchronized across all servers by any time synchronization protocol such as NTP \cite{ntp}.
-Each server will periodically send heartbeat messages (denote as HB) with its physical clock to a selected subset of servers (the choice of the subset is described later).
+Each server has a physical clock (reflects the physical time in the real world) that is loosely synchronized across all servers by some time synchronization protocol such as NTP \cite{ntp}.
+Each server will periodically send heartbeat messages (denote as HB) with its physical clock value to a selected subset of servers (the choice of the subset is described later).
 The clock synchronization precision may only affect the performance of our algorithm, not the correctness.

-To access the data store at a server, a client can issue GET(key) and PUT(key, value) to the server.
+To access the data, a client can issue GET(key) and PUT(key, value) to a server.
 GET(key) will return to the client with the value of the key as well as some metadata.
 PUT(key, value) will create a new {\em version} of the key at the server, and return to the client with some metadata.
-We call all PUT operations at some server $i$ as {\em local PUT} at $i$, and all other PUT operations as {\em non-local PUT} with respect to $i$.
+We call all PUT operations to some server $i$ as {\em local PUT} at $i$, and all other PUT operations as {\em non-local PUT} with respect to $i$.